christhuong/christhuong/README.md

 Hi, my name is Thuong (or Chris) 👨‍💻.
 Glad to have you here! 👐

 🙋‍♂️ I am a software engineer, who
-    ⚡️ has three years of experience working with JavaScript, TypeScript and their ecosystem, including React, Redux, Vue, Vuex, etc.
+    ⚡️ has more than five years of experience working with JavaScript, TypeScript, Ruby and their ecosystem, including React, Redux, Vue, Vuex, Ruby on Rails, etc.
-    ⚡️ has two years of hands-on experience with Ruby, RoR and PostgreSQL ⚡️ performs very well with Agile ♻
+    ⚡️ performs very well with Agile ♻

 🙆‍♂️ I like